By Mark Quasius, F333630

 Newmar was the first manufacturer to install awnings on the roof and incorporate them into the fascia, as opposed to the traditional practice of hanging them on the side of the coach.
 The company also launched the True Comfort ducted central air-conditioning system.

-Newmar pioneered the use of full body paint on a motorhome, in 1998.
+Additionally, in 1998, Newmar pioneered the use of full body paint on a motorhome.
 And the company debuted the industry’s first nonretrofitted wheelchair-accessible Type A motorhome: the 2012 Canyon Star 3911.
 Today the Newmar Mobility lineup also includes the Ventana and Dutch Star 4311 diesel models.

 The company began with 100 employees.
 The ranks swelled to 1,200 before the Great Recession in 2009.
 Currently, Newmar employs around 800.
 The physical facility also has grown over the years.
 A 116,000-square-foot assembly plant was built in 1995; a 150,000-square-foot, air-conditioned chassis prep facility was added in 2004.